 A graduate of William Paterson College, Kurt has a Bachelors of Music Degree in Music Education.
 Kurt works in the Hopatcong Borough Schools in Sussex County where he teaches band in both the high school and middle school.
-He also directs the marching band, pep band, holiday ensemble (a group of instrumentalist carolers who perform throughout Sussex County) and the pit orchestra in the high school.
+He also directs the marching band, pep band, holiday ensemble (a group of instrumentalist carolers who perform throughout Sussex County), a chamber choir and the pit orchestra in the high school.
 In addition to his responsibilities in the music program, Kurt is a STEAM (Science, Technology, engineering, Arts and Mathematics) Program Facilitator in the School District, and serves as the director of the new STEAM Academy Program in the High School.
 Kurt is currently studying school administration at the University of Scranton.

-Kurt started working with students at Morris Hills High School in 1986 as a marching technician and became the music technician in 1989.
-He became the Assistant Marching Band Director 1990 and held the position until 2009.
-The band received numerous best music awards, won the USSBA NJ State Championship twice, and the Northeast All State Championships four times (twice un-defeated).
+Kurt began working with students at Morris Hills High School in 1986 as a marching technician and became the music technician in 1989.
+He was promoted to the Assistant Marching Band Director and held that position from 1990-2009.
+During this time, the band received numerous best music awards, won the USSBA NJ State Championship twice, and the Northeast All State Championships four times - twice undefeated!

-Kurt is in his eighth year as the Associate Music Director of the Hanover Wind Symphony.
-He is also in his 24nd year as a member of the trumpet section in which he is Co-Principal.
+Kurt is in his tenth year as the Associate Music Director of the HWS.
+He is also in his 26th year as a member of the trumpet section in which he is Co-Principal.
 In the past, Kurt has served on the Board of Trustees of the Wind Symphony, holding the offices of secretary and vice-chairperson.

-Kurt and his wife Danielle live in Rockaway Township with their four year old son Nathan and newborn son Leopold.
+Kurt and his wife Danielle live in Rockaway Township with their sons, five-year-old Nathan and one-year-old Leopold.

 Director EmeritusPeter T. Boor is the Founder and Music Director Emeritus of the critically acclaimed Hanover Wind Symphony, a semi-professional wind band located in Hanover Township, Morris County, New Jersey.
 He has been interim Professor of Music at Hofstra University; the Aaron Copland School of Music, Queens College, CUNY; Rutgers University; and Fairleigh Dickinson University, Madison Campus.
 His responsibilities at these institutions have included conducting University Bands, supervision of student teachers, and lecturing in Conducting, Music Education and Musical Instrument Repair.